International Law at Temple Law

-Temple has long recognized the value of a global legal education.
-We have close to a dozen faculty members focused on teaching international law subjects and our curriculum is both diverse and deep, with multiple sections of the introductory course in international law a well as upper-level electives on international human rights, law and development, international criminal law treaties, and international trade, among others.
+Temple is a global leader in the field and has long recognized the importance of providing a global legal education to our law students.
+At Temple, students enjoy a wealth of curricular choices in international law.
+We have a strong core of faculty members focused on teaching international law subjects, and our curriculum is both diverse and deep, offering multiple sections of introductory courses in international law as well as electives that introduce students to the comparative nature of international law studies.

-At Temple, you can do more than just read about legal practice around the world; you can live it.
-We have one of the nation’s oldest summer study abroad programs in Rome, Italy, and the only semester-long U.S. study abroad program in Tokyo, Japan.
-Temple also offers the only U.S. graduate level law program in Beijing, China, and our extensive exchange program includes schools in Ireland, Israel, Germany, the Netherlands, India, Puerto Rico and Switzerland.
+At Temple, you do more than just read about legal practice around the world — you live it.
+We have a longstanding summer study abroad program at our campus in Rome, Italy, and the only semester-long U.S. study abroad program at our campus in Tokyo, Japan.
+Temple also offers the longest-running U.S. law degree program in Beijing, China.
+In addition, many of our students pursue study abroad opportunities at our partner law schools around the world.

-Our students find Temple a place to share common interests and a commitment to the rule of law, an interest that often generates lasting professional and personal relationships.
-Temple provides you with the chance to study and experience our increasingly globalized legal community – one that requires lawyers to understand not only state and federal rules and regulations, but how other legal systems and cultures operate.
+Our students share common interests and a commitment to the rule of law, and these interests often generate lasting professional and personal relationships.
+Temple provides you with the opportunity to study and experience our increasingly globalized legal community – one that requires lawyers to understand not only U.S. federal and state rules and regulations, but also international legal systems and cultures.

 - Temple has the first and only ABA-approved law program in Japan.

-- More than 20% of our students participate each year in our Global Scholars program, studying at our Rome and Tokyo campuses or at prestigious law schools around the world through our extensiveexchange program.
+- Many law students study at Temple’s Rome and Tokyo campuses or at partner law schools around the world through our extensive study abroad options.

-- More than 75% of our students participate in at least one international law class during their time at Temple Law.
+- Most of our students participate in at least one international law class during their time at Temple Law.